MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure.md

 - 4022 - Required for remote debugging from Visual Studio 2017 (see [Remote Debugger Port Assignments](../debugger/remote-debugger-port-assignments.md) for detailed information.
 - UDP 3702 - (Optional) Discovery port enables you to the **Find** button when attaching to the remote debugger in Visual Studio.

-In addition, these ports should be opened by ASP.NET:
+In addition, these ports should already be opened by the ASP.NET installation:
 - 8172 - (Optional) Required for Web Deploy to deploy the app from Visual Studio